Upper School Community Engagement

 “10 AND 3”

-This academic year, Menlo Upper School students must complete at least 10 CE credits by August 25, 2021.
+During the 2020-2021 academic year, Menlo Upper School students must complete at least 10 CE credits by August 25, 2021.
 Besides achieving 10 credits, the student must have at least 3 unique experiences.
 This is to ensure a variety of experiences from which to learn, ideally with a diverse range of people and activities.
-Any experiences a student has between June 1 and August 25 of a year can be input for the previous academic year - input reflections by August 25 - or the coming academic year - input reflections after August 25.
+Any experiences a student has between June 1 and August 25 of a year can be input for the previous academic year—input reflections by August 25—or the coming academic year—input reflections after August 25.
 Seniors must also complete an independent project that will begin in the second semester with support from a faculty adviser.

 In lieu of the “10 and 3” students can apply to carry out a Year-Long Engagement (YLE).
 Ask the leaders of Menlo’s Knight Vision (the Upper School’s community engagement club) or the Director of Community Engagement for details.
 Applications are due by October 19, 2021.
 Note that YLE projects will require much more work than what one can do minimally for 10 credits, but students who have a strong desire to do deeper work on a particular issue of importance to them are encouraged to apply.